ishmam-iqbal-sazim/teebay-nest/documentation.md

 Putting a lid on part 2 for now.
 It's at least functional.
 Will come back to it later to streamline it further.

 ## Starting Part 3

+Completed buyProduct be and database funcitonality.
+Seems to work thus far.
+More will be revealed when we get to fe.
+Will work on rentProduct backend functionality.